Democrats' bid for new Trump impeachment witnesses likely to fall short

 On Friday, each side is expected to present closing arguments before the Senate moves to the question of whether to call witnesses.

-If the vote on whether to allow witnesses is 50-50, Roberts could step in to break the tie.
-But there is so little precedent for impeachment trials - this is only the third of a president in U.S. history - that Senate aides said there was no way to know exactly what would occur.

-If Roberts declines to break a tie, the vote deadlock would mean a defeat for Democrats.

-Schiff, the lead Democratic prosecutor in the trial, proposed both sides conduct closed-door witness depositions for a week while the Senate returns to normal business.
+Schiff, the trial’s lead Democratic prosecutor in the trial, proposed both sides conduct closed-door witness depositions for a week while the Senate returns to normal business.

 But there was no sign his plea was being considered by Republicans.

-Reporting by Patricia Zengerle and Susan Cornwell; Additional reporting by Patricia Zengerle, David Morgan, Mark Hosenball and Lisa Lambert in Washington and Jeff Mason in Des Moines, Iowa; Writing by James Oliphant; Editing by Andy Sullivan, Paul Simao, Peter Cooney and Lincoln Feast.
+Reporting by Patricia Zengerle and Susan Cornwell; Additional reporting by Patricia Zengerle, David Morgan, Mark Hosenball and Lisa Lambert in Washington and Jeff Mason in Des Moines, Iowa; Writing by James Oliphant; Editing by Lincoln Feast and Clarence Fernandez